 The ARC will accept the DVCR's certification as final and will not review or make requests for changes to a NIT.
-The ARC will include the NIT with the other elements of an application recommended for funding for final consideration by the Minister.
 Additional information regarding the National Interest Test is available on the ARC Website.

 Research Opportunity and Performance Evidence (ROPE)